Grand Theft Auto: Vice City: Plot

 In 1986, gangster Tommy Vercetti (voiced by Ray Liotta) is released from prison after serving a fifteen-year sentence for murder.
-His boss Sonny Forelli (Tom Sizemore), seeking to establish drug operations in the South, sends Tommy to Vice City, Florida, to oversee an important drug deal alongside crooked lawyer Ken Rosenberg (William Fichtner).
-However, the deal is ambushed by unknown assailants, with Tommy and Ken barely escaping.
+His boss, Sonny Forelli (Tom Sizemore), seeking to establish drug operations in the south, sends Tommy to Vice City, Florida, to oversee an important drug deal alongside crooked lawyer Ken Rosenberg (William Fichtner).
+However, the deal is ambushed, with Tommy and Ken barely escaping.
 An infuriated Sonny orders Tommy to recover the drugs, alongside the money Sonny gave to him, under threat of consequences.
 Seeking information, Ken points Tommy towards retired army colonel Juan Garcia Cortez (Robert Davi), who helped set up the exchange.
 Expressing regret for the ambush, Cortez promises to find out who masterminded it.
 Cortez also serves as a mentor to Tommy, encouraging him to act increasingly independent of Sonny and the Forelli family.

-While investigating, Tommy meets with others who become allies and partners, including band manager Kent Paul (Danny Dyer), who maintains connections with the city's criminal underworld; freelancer Lance Vance (Philip Michael Thomas), who aided in the deal and lost his brother in the ambush; Texan business tycoon Avery Carrington (Burt Reynolds), who in return enlists Tommy's help with several deals; and drug lord Ricardo Diaz (Luis Guzmán), who employs both Tommy and Lance.
-Eventually, Cortez begins voicing his suspicions that Diaz organised the ambush.
-Upon further investigation, Lance discovers this to be true and, against Tommy's advice, tries to kill Diaz, only to get himself captured.
+While investigating, Tommy meets various contacts who offer him aid, including band manager Kent Paul (Danny Dyer), who maintains connections with the city's criminal underworld; freelancer Lance Vance (Philip Michael Thomas), who aided in the deal and lost his brother in the ambush; and Texan business tycoon Avery Carrington (Burt Reynolds), who enlists Tommy's help with several deals.
+Cortez also puts Tommy in contact with drug lord Ricardo Diaz (Luis Guzmán), who employs him and Lance, but soon voices his suspicions that Diaz organised the ambush.
+Upon further investigation, Lance discovers this to be the case and, against Tommy's advice, tries to kill Diaz, only to get himself captured.
 After Tommy saves Lance, they invade Diaz's mansion and kill him.